-You will have a Foley catheter in your bladder.
-This is a tube that is placed into the bladder to drain urine from your body.
+You may have a Foley catheter in your bladder.
+This is a tube that's placed into the bladder to drain urine from your body.
 The catheter will be put into your body after you are asleep in surgery.
-The Foley catheter will be removed once you are able to get out of bed fairly easily.
+The Foley catheter will be removed once you're able to get out of bed fairly easily.

-You'll likely have drains attached to your body
+You will likey have drains (Hemovacs or JP) attached to your body

-You will have one or more drains near your back, front, or side incision(s).
+You'll have one or more drains (Hemovacs or JP) near your back, front, or side incision(s).
 These drains collect excess blood and drainage from under the skin.
 This keeps your wounds from swelling and also helps the doctors estimate your blood loss.